 Living well with depression

-• Small steps are the key to change – choose what feels manageable and build from there.
+• Remember that small steps are the key to change – choose what feels manageable and build from there.
+Once you do 1 or 2 small things, you may feel more able to add in others.

-• Put your self-care first – this builds your resilience so you can cope better with the challenges of life.
+• Put your self-care first – this builds your resilience so you can cope better with the challenges of life and can manage the symptoms of depression better.

 • Look after your physical health as this helps your mental wellbeing.